gregrickaby/preschool-flashcards/README.md

 ### Uninstall

 - iOS: long-press on the app icon, tap the "X" to remove
-- Android: tap Apps & Notifications, find the app icons and then tap uninstall
+- Android: tap Apps & Notifications, find the app icon, then tap uninstall

 ## Dev Features